MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 <!-- docs status: pending feedback. product status: pending feedback. -->
 <!-- duplication - ensure that when updating this entry, related Glossary and FAQ entries are updated. -->
 ##### Packaged app
 Apps that are packaged using MSIX.
 Packaged apps give end-users an easy installation, uninstallation, and update experience.
 These run with package identity.
 Packaged apps can be installed through the Microsoft Store or Windows App Installer.
+Refer to [Sparse-package](#sparse-package) to learn about an alternative packaging format.

 ### Q